What we do

 Francis Staub has been involved in a number of publications, all of which can be found here.

 Tom joined Blue Pangolin in 2021 as the Senior Project Manager to provide strategic support and evaluation to the wide range of active, and prospective, projects in tandem with expanding Blue Pangolin’s client base.
 Tom works alongside clients to facilitate the realisation of conservation-focused goals by providing technical assistance and expertise on international, national and local scales.
-He is an active member of the IUCN World Commission on Protected Areas, a member of three UN Decade on Ecosystem Restoration Task-forces (Aquatic and Transitional Ecosystems, Best Practice and Monitoring Restoration), and supports three International Coral Reef Initiative (ICRI) ad-hoc committees; Resilience-based Management, Reef Restoration and Coral Post-2020 Target.
+He was selected as one of 16 “IMPAC5’s Young Professional Committee Members” and is an active member of the IUCN World Commission on Protected Areas, a member of three UN Decade on Ecosystem Restoration Task-forces (Aquatic and Transitional Ecosystems, Best Practice and Monitoring Restoration), and supports three International Coral Reef Initiative (ICRI) ad-hoc committees; Resilience-based Management, Reef Restoration and Coral Post-2020 Target.